fenggroup/allanlab/_pages/home.md

 permalink: /
 ---

 We are a research group at the [University of Michigan-Dearborn](https://umdearborn.edu).
-Our aim is to conduct research that makes active and sustainable transportation such as cycling and walking safer and more pleasant.
+Our overarching goal is to explore and understand how to improve the safety of sustainable, healthy, and equitable transportation modes, such as cycling and walking, for our communities.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >